tiffanytsang/pickture-perfect/docs/README.md

 * Ranking - We will calculate the average ranking for each image and designate the one with the highest average ranking as the best image.

 The best photo in a set will be output in a csv file.

+For Milestone 3, we will compare the differences in the best images found between the 3 HIT designs.
+We will compare them to our notions of a best image.
+To do this, we will look through the photos and tag the photos that we think are the best image.
+The code will be a simple script that counts these differences.